atk4/money-lending-tutorial/README.md

 If you have never used [Agile Toolkit](http://agiletoolkit.org/) before, you should first complete the introduction section.

 ## [>> Tutorial - Step 1](tutorial/step1.md)

+Footnotes:

+-   help us translate this tutorial into your language.
+Simply create PR and add translations for all tutorial steps.
+-   if you find any bugs, please open issue or PR.